alexch/codelikethis/public/lessons/javascript/take_a_minute_to_refactor_winner.md

   }
 ```

-There's still a lot of duplication in this code, but it's important to note that we haven't introduced any new duplication; instead we made explicit the duplication that was already there, in the repeated `winner = board[x]` lines.
+There's still a lot of duplication in this code, but it's important to note that we haven't introduced any new duplication during this step.
+Instead, we made explicit the duplication that was already there, in the repeated `winner = board[x]` lines.

 # Winner Part 5